XS-Green-Team/xS-green-team.github.io/README.md

-# Cloudiopsy
+# XS Green Team

-A colorectal tissue classifier neural network trained on Google Cloud Platform and served through Tensorflow.js
+A trash classifier featuring a neural network trained on Google Colab and served through Tensorflow.js
 ---
-Created by Adrian Serapio
+Created by the Green Team Innovation Subcommittee